sshahriyar/org.eclipse.tracecompass/org.eclipse.tracecompass.totalads.core/README.md

      You will probably get a bunch of build errors at this point.
 DON'T PANIC!
 This is because Trace Compass needs additional dependencies that might not be present in your current Eclipse installation.
 We will install those in the following section.

-    4.2 Set the Target Platform
+    4.2 Set the Target Platform.

      Eclipse offers the ability to set target platforms, which will download a specific environment to run your plugins, without having to "pollute" your Eclipse install.
 Trace Compass ships target definition files, which is the recommended way of installing its dependencies.